Structural Biology / Biochemistry

 We use protein crystallography in combination with protein chemistry and molecular biology to study molecular energy conversions.

-Our short-term goals are to better understand the molecular basis of catalytic processes and the evolution of enzymes.
+Our goals are to better understand the molecular basis of catalytic processes and the evolution of enzymes.
 Our long-term goal is to evolve new (bio)catalysts for the energy-efficient use of CO2 and CO, as well as for the (bio)degradation of pollutants.

 Keep up with the latest news on Twitter (click to access)